novosel2/novosel2/README.md

 Here are some of the projects I've worked on:

 ### 1. [Social Network API](https://github.com/novosel2/snetapi)
-A scalable social network platform built with **ASP.NET Core** and **SQL Server**.
+A scalable social network platform built with **ASP.NET Core** and **PostgreSQL**.
 Features include real-time updates, user management, and media handling with Azure Blob Storage.

 ### 2. [Food Order API](https://github.com/novosel2/foodorderapi)
 A service designed to handle food orders, product storage and management using **SQL Server** **ASP.NET Core**.